hadro/info654fa22/syllabus/readme.md

 6. News of the Week (5%)
 6. Class discussion and participation (5%)

+**Technology and Service Inspiration Posts (10%)**

+Students will contribute three brief (150 word minimum) posts to the class blog over the course of the semester.
+The posts should include: an excerpted portion, quote, or embed (with Fair Use criteria in mind; see Fair Use appendix below) and direct link to the source; and a brief summary or explanation of the connection of the technology inspiration source to the provision of service in an information resource setting.
+A separate assignment sheet with specific blog post and format criteria will be distributed the first day of class.

 **Reflection Posts (25%)**

 Students will contribute three significant posts to the class blog over